dimensionl3ss/front-end-web-developement-with-react/README.md

 # Getting Started with Create React App

-This is an assignment project from the course [Front End Developement With React](https://www.coursera.org/learn/front-end-react) offered by `The Hong Kong University of Science and Technology`.
+This is an assignment project from the course [Front End Development With React](https://www.coursera.org/learn/front-end-react) offered by `The Hong Kong University of Science and Technology`.

 ## Available Scripts